Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: Introduction

 This challenge sits squarely at the intersection of artificial intelligence (AI), structural biology, and high-performance computing (HPC).
 While AI agents have shown promise for autonomous scientific discovery in biology, chemistry and materials science~\cite{boiko2023coscientist,bran2024chemcrow}, existing agentic systems for protein engineering have focused primarily on ordered proteins or small molecule design.
 No current framework specifically addresses the unique requirements of IDP-targeting biologics: reasoning about conformational ensembles, selecting appropriate computational tools from the expanding arsenal of IDP-specific methods, and executing compute-intensive workflows at HPC scale.
 Furthermore, the computational demands of IDP biologics design—involving ensemble generation, exhaustive conformational sampling, and iterative refinement—necessitate scalable architectures that can leverage distributed GPU resources and minimize tool-calling overhead.

-We present StructBioReasoner, a scalable multi-agent system for autonomous IDP-targeting biologics design that addresses these challenges.
-This system (\autoref{fig:sbr_arch}) employs a tournament-based reasoning framework where specialized agents-focused on structural stability, evolutionary conservation, energetic optimization, and rational design principles—compete to generate and refine hypotheses for engineering peptides/biologics targeting IDPs.
+We present StructBioReasoner, a scalable multi-agent system for autonomous IDP-targeting biologics design that addresses these challenges. \del{This system (\autoref{fig:sbr_arch}) employs a tournament-based reasoning framework where specialized agents--focused on structural stability, evolutionary conservation, energetic optimization, and rational design principles--compete to generate and refine hypotheses for engineering peptides/biologics targeting IDPs and IDRs.
 The tournament architecture enables parallel hypothesis evaluation and ranking, naturally distributing computational work across available resources.
 Each agent integrates domain knowledge with access to computational tools including various AI-structure prediction approaches, molecular dynamics (MD) simulation, and physics-based stability prediction.
-The system reasons about which tools to invoke for a given design challenge and coordinates their execution on HPC infrastructure through workflow orchestration frameworks.
+The system reasons about which tools to invoke for a given design challenge and coordinates their execution on HPC infrastructure through workflow orchestration frameworks.} This system (\autoref{fig:sbr_arch}) employs a tournament-based reasoning framework in which specialized agents iteratively generate, evaluate, and select among competing hypotheses spanning target hotspots, design strategies, and binder scaffolds for engineering peptides/biologics targeting IDPs and IDRs.
+Each iteration of the design loop constitutes a tournament round, with successful strategies promoted into further refinement and failing directions annotated and culled.
+Agents integrate domain knowledge with access to computational tools including AI-structure prediction, molecular dynamics (MD) simulation, and physics-based stability prediction, reasoning about which tools to invoke and coordinating their execution on HPC infrastructure through workflow orchestration frameworks.